About this day

 Getting Things Done Kevin Buzzard, Imperial College London

-For some tasks, it’s good to have a system or an algorithm.
-The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a simple question about how fast you can get certain systems to work.
+For some tasks, it’s very good to have a system or an algorithm.
+The most important unsolved problem in theoretical computer science (the “P=NP problem”) is a quite simple question about how fast you can get certain systems to work.
 Kevin will explain it in this talk!

 About Kevin Buzzard

 Kevin Buzzard is a professor of mathematics at Imperial College London.
 He specialises in algebraic number theory.
 He was notably advisor to the musician Dan Snaith, who records as Caribou.
 His favourite number is 65537.